mariodz95/automation-testing/README.md

 You only need to have a visual studio installed to start this project.
 All the necessary tools are installed through the nuget packages.

-Visual studio can be istalled here - [Visual studio](https://visualstudio.microsoft.com/downloads/)
+Visual studio can be downloaded here - [Visual studio](https://visualstudio.microsoft.com/downloads/)

 Reporting files are saved in ...\automation-test\bin\Debug\netcoreapp2.2